-Note: Import and Export functions are not available on the X841UHD display model.
+Note: Import and Export functions are not available on the X651UHD, X841UHD, and X981UHD display models.

 Exporting and Importing Display Settings

 MultiProfiler can be used to easily duplicate one or more settings in a display and transfer them to other displays using the Export and Import functions.